msillano/ms_symtools/MDexchange/README.md

 The option to directly edit the SyMenuItem in XML, perhaps with a specializzated editor, is too verbose and full of details: not praticable in my option.
 XML is useful for documentation pourposes: see prettyPrintMenu.

-The basic idea here is to use the Markdown, much less verbose than XML, to define just a few but important (to me) aspects of SyMenu: building large trees, fine-tuning tootips, in generally speaking visible parts of the menu, in a fast, easy and avantageous way. (e.g. to define a new menu structure of 60-100 branchs, or rewrite some SPS descriptions, ofthen too big to fit into a tooltip).

-In any case this is a new option for advanced users: now you can share menu, and can also use this way to edit and maintain your SyMenu structures.
-One more alternative, use it if and when you find useful and beneficial.
+Using Markdown, you can import, export and edit menus for SyMenu: this is a new option for advanced users, you can use it use it if and when you find useful and beneficial.

-A simple example, using the branch ['This PC[DESKTOP-LFGU1S1]'](https://www.ugmfree.it/Forum/messages.aspx?TopicID=830) can help:
+The branch ['This PC[DESKTOP-LFGU1S1]'](https://www.ugmfree.it/Forum/messages.aspx?TopicID=830) look so in SyMenu:

 ![Menu branch](https://github.com/msillano/ms_symtools/blob/main/img/fig101.jpg?raw=true)

-This structure was created using the SyMenu features.
+This structure was created using the SyMenu forms:

 ![SyMenu form](https://github.com/msillano/ms_symtools/blob/main/img/fig010.jpg?raw=true)

-The alternative I propose is based on 3 steps:
+The **MDexport offerts** menu processing in three steps:

-### Export SyMenu to MD ##
+### Export SyMenu to MD ###
 The `SyMenu2MDexport` tool transforms the SyMenu configuration structure in a *Markdown file*, easy manageable by MarkdownPad2 and other editors.

 ![Markdown edit](https://github.com/msillano/ms_symtools/blob/main/img/fig011.jpg?raw=true)

-The MD format was chosen to achieve 2 goals:
+The MD format was chosen to achieve the goals:

 - Easy to modify by the user
 - It produces a good HTML visual feedback, further customizable using CSS.
+- It allows 2 kinds of comments: visible  and rich in HTML, and invisible: only in MD.

 ### Edit MD
 Now the user can rearrange the menu tree, with a cut&paste in MD.
 It can add Containers, Separators and Labels and update the name or description of the Items.